-There are built in profiles, but you may create profiles on your own.
-My profiles usually are copies of default profiles, containing following parameters:
+There are built-in profiles, but you may create profiles on your own.
+My profiles usually are copies of default profiles, containing the following parameters:

-Deny SSL renegotiotion: NONSECURE (allow both, client and server, to do renegotiation attempts encrypted only (see renegotiation attack).
+Deny SSL renegotiation: NONSECURE (allow both, client and server, to do renegotiation attempts encrypted only (see renegotiation attack).
 Citrix suggestions of denying renegotiation at all do not make sense to me and SSL-labs does not like it either).

 SSL v3, TLS 1.0, TLS 1.1: Disable outdated SSL/TLS versions.